You are here:

 We’re here to support you in a range of ways.

-Among the many supports we offer for families and carers is our Carer Education Sessions.
+Carer Education Sessions are among the many supports we offer for families and carers, facilitated by our Carer Advocates.
 These sessions are tailored specifically for families and carers of people living with mental illness.
-Our education sessions cover a wide range of topics, including information to cope with the grief of diagnosis, how to care for someone living with mental illness while maintaining boundaries and caring for yourself and much more.
+Our education sessions cover a wide range of topics including information to cope with the grief of diagnosis, how to care for someone living with mental illness while maintaining boundaries, caring for yourself, and much more.